 National trends in drug searches likewise reflect trends in illicit drug usage and popularity.
 After its 2005–2006 peak, interest in meth has once again soared as the drug continues to infiltrate American communities.12 And as addictive prescription painkillers have become more tightly regulated, heroin has become an increasingly popular substitute.13

 The information presented in this project comes from Google Trends, which tells users the relative popularity over time of searches for up to five different search phrases.
 While Google Trends gives a score for “interest over time,” which corresponds to search volume, it does not put units on this figure; this makes only relative and not absolute comparisons possible.

-In the first image (animated .gif), we determined the most searched substance in each state for every month since January 2004 by limiting the view in Google Trends to that state, then manually recording manually recording which term or phrase with the highest score was for each month.
-For a number of months, not enough search volume occurred in certain states, causing that state to be labeled "N/A" for that month.
+In the first image (animated .gif), we determined the most searched substance in each state for every month since January 2004 by limiting the view in Google Trends to that state, then manually recording which term or phrase with the highest score was for each month.
+For a number of months, not enough search volume occurred in certain states, causing that state to be labeled “N/A” for that month.

-To identify the top cities for each search term in Google Trends, we looked at the "Regional Interest" section, filtered by city for each substance, and recorded the city with the highest regional interest score.
-Note that these scores are not based solely off the total search volume from that city, but rather reflect search volume per capita.
+To identify the top cities for each search term in Google Trends, we looked at the “Regional Interest” section, filtered by city for each substance, and recorded the city with the highest regional interest score.
+Note that these scores are not based solely on the total search volume from that city, but rather reflect search volume per capita.

 Withdrawal.net encourages the use of any of these results and the image assets found on this page.
-While use of the images is encouraged, we ask that a link to Withdrawal.net and this page be included so that viewers may be fully aware of the methodology and have access to all assets and resources that are available.
+While the use of the images is encouraged, we ask that a link to Withdrawal.net and this page be included so that viewers may be fully aware of the methodology and have access to all assets and resources that are available.